aryakghosal/customer-churn-analysis-PwC/README.md

 - As tenure increases, the number of churn customers decreases.
 - Customers with manual payment mode are more likely to churn.
 - Out of the 44% customers with fiber optic internet, 18% of them churned.

+## Recommendations

+1. Encourage customers to opt for longer contract durations, such as one or two-year contracts, as these customers are less likely to churn.

+2. Provide incentives for customers to switch from month-to-month contracts to longer-term contracts.

+3. Provide senior citizens with tailored offers and services that address their unique needs and concerns to reduce churn rates.

+4. Focus on retaining female customers with month-to-month contracts, as they appear to be more likely to churn than male customers with the same contract type.

+5. Offer convenient payment options and automate payment processes to reduce the number of customers who churn due to manual payment mode.

+6. Address the reasons behind the churn of customers with fiber optic internet to reduce the high churn rate among this customer segment.

 ## Dashboard